 - Call your doctor right away if your normal dose does not work as well or if you need to use your inhaler more often.

 - This drug is not helpful during an asthma attack.

-- Do not give this drug to stop exercise-induced breathing problems if your child is already taking it for asthma or allergy.
+- Do not use this drug to stop exercise-induced breathing problems if you are already using it for asthma or allergy.

-- If your child has asthma and taking aspirin makes it worse, make sure your child avoids aspirin and NSAIDs while your child takes this drug.
+- If you have asthma and taking aspirin makes it worse, keep avoiding aspirin and NSAIDs while you take this drug.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.